quytc/Linearizability/README.md

  -------------------------------------------------------------------------------------------
 In this method, the modelling is done as following:
    + Variable declaration is modelled by the top four statements.
    + Stack initialisation is modelled by the statement at line 5.
-T
-   + The statement at line 8 models malloc statement(x = new Node)
+   + The statement at line 8 models the malloc statement(x = new Node)
-   + The statements at lines 9,10,11,12 model assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
+   + The statements at lines 9,10,11,12 model the assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
    + Thread initialisation is modelled by the statement at line 7 while return statement is modeled by the statement at line 13.
    + Finally the controller rule is modelled by statement (new R.validate_push 8 7 x).